 When you think SEO, you probably think too complex, right?
 But don’t ignore it.
-One of the most effective ways to get people finding your website on Google is to create an SEO friendly blog, because high quality content is what will help Google determine if you are a site to direct people towards.
+One of the most effective ways to get people finding your website on Google?
+Create an SEO friendly blog.
+High quality content is what will help Google determine if you are a site to direct people towards.

-Now, SEO can be a complex subject if you want it to be, and if I were to walk you through everything I know (and plenty more I don’t) on SEO there would be far too much to cover in one blog post, so in this post I’m simply going to look at one of the most basic aspects of SEO: your page title (or more specifically, your blog post title).
+Now, SEO can be a complex subject if you want it to be.
+If I were to walk you through everything I know (and plenty more I don’t) on SEO there would be far too much to cover in one blog post.
+In this post I’m simply going to look at one of the most basic aspects of SEO: your page title (or more specifically, your blog post title).

 When someone puts a search phrase into Google, one of the biggest factors Google examines to determine if your page is relevant is to look at a match between the search phrase and the title of your blog post.
 If someone searches for “villas for rent in spain” then your post will probably get a better ranking if it has a title of “villas for rent in Spain” rather than “Spanish villas”.